The ancient Kingdom of Fife has lots to offer for every traveller.

 Dunfermline and Kirkcaldy

-Once the capital of Scotland, Dunfermline’s 12th century abbey is the burial place of Robert the Bruce, and 11 other Scottish kings and queens.
-The town is also home to the Andrew Carnegie Birthplace Museum, and the nearby Pittencrieff House Museum and adjacent park.
+Once the capital of Scotland, and now the country's newest city, Dunfermline has played an important part in history.
+The 12th century abbey is the burial place of Robert the Bruce, and 11 other Scottish kings and queens.
+The city is also home to the Andrew Carnegie Birthplace Museum, Pittencrieff House Museum and Park, and Abbot House.

 Visit Kirkcaldy’s esplanade during Easter and take part in the longest street fair in Europe with over 200 fairground rides and attractions.
 If you enjoy walking you’ll enjoy the routes along the coast, or the woodland walks and formal gardens at Beveridge Park.